beeware/toga/docs/reference/api/resources/statusicons.rst

 A simple status icon is a bare icon in the status bar.
 You can set and change the icon as required to reflect changes in application state; by default, the status icon will use the app's icon.
-The text associated with the icon will be used as a tooltip; again, the apps formal name will be used as default text.
+The text associated with the icon will be used as a tooltip; again, the app's formal name will be used as default text.
 The icon can respond to mouse clicks by defining an ``on_press`` handler.

-To define a simple status icon, declare an instance of :class:`toga.StatusIcon`, and add it to your app's :attr:`toga.App.status_icons` set:
+To define a simple status icon, declare an instance of :class:`toga.StatusIcon`, and add it to your app's :attr:`~toga.App.status_icons` set:

 .. code-block:: python